 On August 19, 2019, Big Time Vapes, Inc. and United States Vaping Association, Inc., an e-cigarette manufacturer and an e-cigarette trade association, filed suit in the Southern District of Mississippi.

-The lawsuit alleges that the Tobacco Control Act’s delegation of authority to the FDA to deem additional tobacco products within its regulatory authority violates Article I of the U.S. Constitution.
-The plaintiffs seek judgment declaring the Tobacco Control Act's delegation of authority to the FDA is invalid.
+The lawsuit alleged that the Tobacco Control Act’s delegation of authority to the FDA to deem additional tobacco products within its regulatory authority violates Article I of the U.S. Constitution.
+The plaintiffs sought judgment that the Tobacco Control Act's delegation of authority to the FDA is invalid.